J0hnrusso/Employee_Attrition_Prediction/README.md

 ## License
 This project is licensed under the **MIT License**.
 You are free to modify and use it for commercial and non-commercial purposes.

-## Contact
+## Contributing

+Feel free to submit pull requests or report issues to improve this project.

+---

-For questions or contributions, feel free to reach out!
+For any issues or questions, reach out via GitHub or email.

 📧 [Reach out on LinkedIn](https://www.linkedin.com/in/joaorussofigueiredo/)